Peatlands and peat bogs: precious environments that urgently need our protection

-Consequently, peat is not a resource that can be replaced in a hurry.
-Indeed, new peat production cannot be guaranteed.
-Very often the necessary conditions: the ideal temperatures and light quality, necessary acidity and moisture levels, the required moss species being present and putting on adequate growth to enable peat to be created, are not all in place simultaneously for sufficient time and as a consequence new peat is not always produced every year.
+Consequently, peat is not a resource that can be generated or replaced in a hurry; indeed, new peat production cannot be guaranteed.
+Very often the necessary conditions: the ideal temperatures and optimum light quality, necessary acidity and moisture levels, the required moss species being present (and putting on adequate growth) that combined together enable peat to be created, are not all in place simultaneously, for sufficient time; so as a consequence new peat is not always produced, every year.

 Protection from flooding

 Peatlands are precious habitats that help and protect us in many ways.
 In our changing climate, flooding is an increasing concern.
-Peat is a naturally absorbent material that improves water quality.
-Peatlands soak up and hold on to vast amounts of water, which helps to prevent flooding.
+Peatlands are naturally absorbent, they soak up and hold on to vast amounts of water, which helps to prevent flooding.

-Many Estates that run grouse shooting activities adopt a practice of burning moorlands to increase new growth in moorland heathers, so as to provide more material to feed increasing numbers of grouse for people to come and shoot.
-This practice damages peatlands, kills the mosses, plants, and wildlife that make these areas their home and unlocks the peatlands’ carbon stores.
+Many Estates that run grouse shooting activities adopt a practice of burning moorlands to stimulate the heathers that grow in these areas to produced additional new growth, so as to provide more material to feed increasing numbers of grouse for people to come and shoot.
+This practice damages peatlands, killing the mosses that form peat, (along with the other plants, insects, and wildlife that make these areas their home) and unlocks the peatlands’ carbon stores.

-Peat free gardening…is it possible?
+Peat-free gardening…is it possible?

-Why are peat free composts more expensive?
+Why are peat-free composts more expensive?

-Peat based composts are cheap for companies to produce, as the peat just needs to be excavated from the peatland.
-In contrast, peat free composts are expensive to produce.
-The ingredients needed to manufacture peat free growing mediums need to be purchased and sourced from different areas; very often techniques, machines, and technologies are required to create these growing mediums, which need to be specially designed for this purpose.
-Naturally, areas of land need to be purchased, or hired, to create a space where the peat free compost can be generated, developed, and created, and once these components are all in place it takes time for quality growing mediums to be devised, formulated, or invented.
+Peat-based composts are cheap and easy for companies to produce, as the peat just needs to be excavated from the peatland and bagged up.
+In contrast, peat-free composts are expensive to produce.
+The ingredients needed to manufacture peat-free growing mediums need to be purchased and sourced from different areas; very often techniques, machines, and technologies are required to create these growing mediums, which usually need to be specially designed for this purpose.
+Naturally, areas of land need to be purchased, or hired, to create a space where peat-free compost can be generated, developed, and created, and once these components are all in place, it takes time for quality growing mediums to be devised, formulated, or invented.

 Can we make a difference?

-Amongst the billions of people on this planet, it’s tempting to believe that any changes we make as individuals will have no real effect and to feel that we cannot possibly make a difference to this beautiful planet ourselves.
-We might placate ourselves with the thought that one person who switches to a peat free compost from a peat based compost will make no difference whatsoever to the world.
+Amongst the billions of people on this planet, it’s tempting to believe that any changes we make as individuals will have no real effect; it’s easy to feel that we cannot possibly make a difference to this beautiful planet ourselves.
+We might placate ourselves with the thought that one person who switches to a peat-free compost will make no difference whatsoever to the world.
 I disagree; I believe that we all make a difference.

 When we think of a precious environment, we might picture a coral reef or a rainforest.
-These areas are indeed precious and should be conserved and protected.
-But this is also true of our peatlands.
+These areas are indeed precious and they must be preserved, but this is also true of our peatlands.
 The whole planet benefits from the protection that our peatlands give us; for too long this has been taken for granted.

-Please don’t purchase peat based composts; let me guide you to good quality 100% peat free growing mediums.
+Please don’t purchase peat-based composts; let me guide you to good quality 100% peat-free growing mediums.